Install Neptune DXP - Open Edition on macOS

 -

-Right-click on the unzipped folder and select Services → New Terminal at Folder.
+Right-click the unzipped folder and select Services → New Terminal at Folder.

 -